beproy/reconmesh/README.md

 ## Inspired by

-OpenCTI, MISP, and the broader open-source CTI community.
-ReconMesh is not a replacement for those — it's a focused, lightweight complement that prioritizes the `one domain, all the intel` workflow.
+The broader open-source CTI community.
+ReconMesh is not a replacement for those, it's a focused, lightweight complement that prioritizes the `one domain, all the intel` workflow.

 ## License